-It’s the most frustrating moment in the entire Global Entry process.
+It is the most frustrating moment in the Global Entry process.

-You’ve waited months for your background check to clear.
-You get the email saying you are finally "Conditionally Approved."
-You jump onto the Trusted Traveler Program (TTP) dashboard to schedule your required interview… and the calendar is completely empty.
+You waited months for your background check to clear.
+You get the email saying you are "Conditionally Approved."
+You log onto the Trusted Traveler Program (TTP) dashboard to schedule your interview.
+But the calendar is completely empty.

 Location after location reads: "No Appointments Available."

-If you are wondering if the site is broken, you aren't alone.
-Millions of travelers face this exact situation every day.
-Here is exactly why you can't find a Global Entry interview, and the "cheat code" to getting one scheduled this week.
+If you think the site is broken, you are not alone.
+Millions of travelers face this exact problem every single day.
+Here is exactly why you cannot find an interview, and the "cheat code" to getting one scheduled this week.

 The simple answer is supply and demand.

-Following the global pandemic travel surge, millions of Americans simultaneously applied for Global Entry.
-U.S. Customs and Border Protection (CBP) simply does not have the physical staffing bandwidth to interview this volume of people.
+After the global pandemic, millions of Americans applied for Global Entry all at once.
+U.S. Customs and Border Protection (CBP) simply does not have enough staff to interview this many people.

-At major transportation hubs—like Los Angeles (LAX), San Francisco (SFO), New York (JFK), and Chicago (ORD)—the backlog of conditionally approved applicants is measured in the hundreds of thousands.
-Demand is so high that CBP's calendar only allows you to book 365 days in advance—and for many of these locations, every single slot for the next 365 days is already taken.
+At major airports—like Los Angeles (LAX), San Francisco (SFO), New York (JFK), and Chicago (ORD)—the backlog is huge.
+Demand is so high that CBP only lets you book 365 days in advance.
+For many of these locations, every single slot for the next year is already taken.

-Occasionally, a rumor will circulate on travel forums that an enrollment center is going to "dump" a block of new appointments on the first Tuesday of the month at 9:00 AM.
+Sometimes, a rumor spreads online.
+Travelers say that an enrollment center will "dump" a block of new appointments on the first Tuesday of the month at 9:00 AM.

-While enrollment centers do periodically release new slots in bulk, trying to snag one manually is like trying to win the lottery.
-Thousands of other applicants are sitting at their computers mashing the refresh button at the exact same moment.
-The entire block of appointments can vanish in less than 3 minutes.
+While centers do release new slots in bulk, trying to snag one manually is like trying to win the lottery.
+Thousands of other applicants are sitting at their computers doing the exact same thing.
+The entire block of appointments can vanish in less than three minutes.

 If you don’t have time to stare at your browser window all day, finding an opening feels impossible.